MarioLFB/User_Registration/README.md

 ### Option 1 -  Register

 - Registration Process
-- The user receives instructions to register a username and password.
+The user receives instructions to register a username and password.
-- The password input undergoes the getpass treatment and is not displayed on the screen for security reasons.
+The password input undergoes the getpass treatment and is not displayed on the screen for security reasons.
-- Once meeting the registration standards, the user returns to the registration/login area followed by the message, "Thank you, Code!
+Once meeting the registration standards, the user returns to the registration/login area followed by the message, "Thank you, Code!
 Registration successfully completed!"
+- User stories covered: 1, 2 and 8
 <details><summary>Register</summary>
 <img src="assets\screenshots\register.png">
 <img src="assets\screenshots\register2.png">